Amazon Connect – Is today a Holiday?

 So the total for this call is $0.27 (plus applicable taxes, fees, and surcharges).

-This cost analysis is accurate but assumes that your call center is an isolated model with not integration with any other AWS Service.
+This cost analysis is accurate but assumes that your call center is an isolated model with no integration with any other AWS Service.
 Optional services, used to enhance your Call Center functionality and improve the customers experience have additional charges that are not reflected in the basic price example above.
 To get a more accurate picture of the true cost of a call center we need to make some assumptions as to how an average call center is configured, noting the various service that may be required to implement the requirements of that call center.
 Then we can look at the additional service costs and improve our understanding of the true cost of an Amazon Connect Call Center.

 Real World Call Center Requirements